oneananda/RESTful-APIs-Master-Class/Security & Authentication/README.md

 - **Usage:** Encodes username and password in HTTP headers.
 - **Pros:** Simple to implement.
 - **Cons:** Insecure over non-HTTPS connections and lacks advanced features.

+## Implementation Best Practices

+- **Use HTTPS:** Always encrypt communication between clients and your API.
+- **Input Validation:** Sanitize and validate all incoming data to prevent injection attacks.
+- **Rate Limiting:** Implement throttling to mitigate brute-force and denial-of-service attacks.
+- **Secure Storage:** Store sensitive credentials (e.g., API keys, tokens) in environment variables or secure vaults.
+- **Error Handling:** Avoid exposing internal logic or sensitive information in error messages.
+- **Logging & Monitoring:** Track access and authentication attempts to identify and respond to potential breaches.
+- **Regular Audits:** Periodically review and update security policies and codebases.